iclr-blogposts/2024/_posts/2024-05-07-truthful-llm.md

 ### Conclusion

-Upsides of ITI:
+Upsides of ITI method:
 - No finetuning required to increase affinity towards truthfulness
 - ITI uses as few as 40 samples to locate and find truthful heads and directions
 - Minimally invasive.
-Edits the activation for the identified top-k heads
+Edits the activation only for the identified top-k heads
 - After performing the intervention, the new model can be saved and loaded as a standard pre-trained model for inference tasks.
 - Agnostic to decoding algorithm in use